RSU Constitutional Assembly

 The Senate is the highest academic decision-making body of the University.
 It is responsible for the excellence, development and compliance with internationally recognised quality standards of the University's education, research and creative activities.
 The Senate regulates the academic, creative and scientific activities of the University.
 The Senate protects and ensures the academic freedom of academic staff and students within the framework of the autonomy of the University.

-The new RSU Senate was elected at the Constituent Assembly on 23 September 2021.
+The new RSU Senate was elected at the Constitutional Assembly on 23 September 2021.
 Its first working session took place on 12 October 2021.

 Members of the Senate